suvambasak/LEOCraft/README.md

 ## Visualize with LEOCraft

 The LEOCraft provides excellent 2D and 3D interactive visualization capabilities to intuitively understand the LEO network topology and the transition of topology with LEO dynamics.
-A few of such dynamics are available at [LEOCraft Playlist](https://youtube.com/playlist?list=PLNedKW1trAyWUTnCWAtYSwk7kenVV_90k&si=lTPzQwMUiFQJ-bYS).

 <p align="center">
 <img height="400px" width="400px" src="docs/images/interShell_ISL_shell_2.png">